|Nutritional Guidelines (per serving)|

 Crepes are essentially extremely thin versatile pancakes that can be served as breakfast fare, as a savory lunch or dinner entree or as a decadent fruit, cream or chocolate filled dessert.
 Traditionally, crepes are prepared with milk and butter, but this recipe does away with both and yet still comes out fabulous.
 For dessert crepes, add 1 to 2 tbsp. sugar to the batter, and feel free to add dried or fresh herbs to the crepes if you intend to serve them as savory dishes.
 The batter can be made up to 48 hours in advance and kept in the refrigerator until ready to use.

-1 1/2 cup white flour
+1 1/2 cups all-purpose flour

-1/2 cup pastry flour (whole wheat)
+1/2 cup whole-wheat pastry flour

 1/8 teaspoon salt

 4 large eggs

-2 1/4 cups soymilk (unsweetened)
+2 1/4 cups unsweetened soy milk

 In a medium bowl, combine the flours and salt.
 Whisk in the eggs and 1/3 cup of the soymilk, mixing until there are lumps in the batter.
 Whisk the soymilk into the batter, 1/3 cup at a time, until the batter resembles a thick cream.
 Let the batter rest for 1 hour in the refrigerator.